Congresswoman tests positive for coronavirus after sheltering with some maskless lawmakers during siege of Capitol

 Watson Coleman (D-N.J.) said she believes she contracted the virus while in protected isolation during the riot.
-Many lawmakers were sheltered in a large committee room together as the pro-Trump mob stormed the Capitol.
+Many lawmakers were sheltered in a large committee room together as the mob stormed the Capitol.

-On Sunday, Brian P. Monahan, the attending physician to Congress and the Supreme Court, told lawmakers that those in that room may have been exposed to someone with the virus.
+On Sunday, Brian Monahan, the attending physician to Congress and the Supreme Court, told lawmakers that the people in that room may have been exposed to someone with the virus.

 “The time in this room was several hours for some and briefer for others,” Monahan said.
 “During this time, individuals may have been exposed to another occupant with coronavirus infection.”